Cykyrios/GodotInSim/website/docs/guides/getting_started/insim/insim_basics.md

 )
 ```

-You can refer to [InSimInitializationData](/class_ref/InSimInitializationData.mdx) for more details
+You can refer to :class_ref[InSimInitializationData] for more details on initialization, and
-on initialization, and [InSim.InitFlag](/class_ref/InSim.mdx#enum_InitFlag) for available
+[InSim.InitFlag](/class_ref/InSim.mdx#enum_InitFlag) for available initialization flags.
-initialization flags.

 With LFS running, let's make sure the game is listening for connections by typing `/insim 29999`.

-If you added the above snippet to the `_ready()` function, launch the scene, and you should see LFS display the
+If you added the above snippet to the <Code>_ready()</Code> function, launch the scene,
-following message:
+and you should see LFS display the following message:
 > InSim - TCP : My first InSim

 <details>